Irish Nurses and Midwives Organisation: 1925

 With new programs resulting in an increase of members, the Irish Nurse Union evolved into the Irish Nurse Organisation.
 The programs worked, with there being 220 nurses and 324 midwives in 1930 - an increase from the 437 members in 1929.
 By 1936 there were 937 members.

-The Irish Nurses Organisation began working on an international level in 1931.
-They became affiliated with the International Council of Nurses (ICN) which is an affiliation which continues today.
+The Irish Nurses Organisation began working on an international level in 1931 and became affiliated with the International Council of Nurses (ICN), an affiliation that continues today.

 1940–1949

 With the beginning of World War II in 1939, the Irish Nurses and Midwife Organisation faced many challenges.
 Ireland remained neutral throughout World War II, but experienced shortages in commodities such as tea, flour and fuel.
 Shortages and tighter restrictions made it hard for nurses to travel to and from work and increased the price of living by 70 percent between 1942 and 1946.

 The demand for nurses increased in countries participating in the war such as England and Western Europe.
 “Twenty four nurses were employed by the United Nations Relief and Rehabilitation Administration and a team of nurses joined the Irish Red Cross Hospital in St Lo in Normandy”.

 Ireland, as a result of increased need for nurses internationally, experienced a shortage of nurses due to this emigration.
 The INO registered as a legal company under the Trade Union Act in 1941.
 After this registration the INO became more persistent in their call for the regulation of salaries.
 The company introduced university level postgraduate courses which increased the INO's popularity among the Irish Catholic community.

 Tuberculosis became an imminent problem throughout the 1940s which resulted in a nation-wide campaign for the eradication of tuberculosis.
 With this campaign came improvements in hospital hygiene conditions.

 Miss Margret Reidy was appointed nurse supervisor in the department of health in 1948.
 This was the first appointment of a nurse supervisor in the department of health for the INO.